KyleKohlmeyer/deep-learning-challenge/README.md

 ## Overview:

-The goal of the analysis is to design a machine learning algorithm to predict whether or not charity funding is used effectively based on the details of the campaign.
+The goal of the analysis was to design a machine learning algorithm to predict whether or not charity funding is used effectively based on the details of the campaign.
 A neutral network was chosen to accomplish this goal because of how robust of a method it is and because there is not a large need for the model to be very intrepretable.

 ## Data Preprocessing: